peiliu123456/SVDB/README.md

 </p>

 **Key Findings:**
 Using ViDA as baseline, we randomly selected semantic features (CLS tokens from the final layer) for 5 classes in ImageNet-C to generate t-SNE visualizations.
-The semantic drift phenomenon is significantly mitigated using ViDA+Reply, inspired by Reshaping.
+The semantic drift phenomenon is significantly mitigated using ViDA+Reply, inspired by Reshaping (ECCV 2024).
 We reveal two critical issues:
 1. **Semantic Confusion**: Features cluster near decision boundaries
 2. **Semantic Overwriting**: Features cross boundaries, invading other classes' semantic space